 The Deptford Project

 In summer 2008 we installed a 1960s commuter train carriage into a site next to Deptford High Street train station in south east London.
 We put it there to kickstart a £42m mixed-use PPP regeneration scheme with the London Borough of Lewisham.
 In January 2006 the Mayor and Cabinet of the London Borough of Lewisham announced our selection from a field of 50 as their chosen developer of a scheme to regenerate this significant part of Deptford town centre.
 We are working on a building which will contain new homes, artisan workspaces, 2 restaurants and a new market square situated next to the historic carriage ramp and the Deptford mainline station.

 The ramp, first used in 1836 as a means for carriages to reach the station, is the oldest surviving railway structure in London.
 It is set to benefit from the sensitive restoration, making it once more a focal point for the area.
-We plan to transform the site into a lively and safe environment that will include retail units, a restaurant and a landscaped public piazza and have been working with Ash Sakula Architects, Pollard Thomas Edwards Architects and Farrer Huxley Associates on these aspects of the scheme.
+The site will be transformed into a lively and safe environment that will include retail units, a restaurant and a landscaped public piazza and we worked with Ash Sakula Architects, Pollard Thomas Edwards Architects and Farrer Huxley Associates on these aspects of the scheme.

 The Deptford Project Café became a popular place with Deptford locals.
-Lovingly restored by neighbourhood craftsmen and run by a local group, the café acts as a creative hub for the community and as the focal point for The Deptford Project.
+Lovingly restored by neighbourhood craftsmen and run by a local group, the café acted as a creative hub for the community and as the focal point for The Deptford Project.
 It has been featured in media all over the world and was hailed as London’s grooviest new café.
 Vogue magazine included The Deptford Project Café in their top 50 favourite things in London.
 It’s hoped the carriage can return once the scheme is complete.